 - Register all campus events with the Office of Student Programs

 - Pay all organization bills when due; settle all pending bills before leaving campus each semester.

 - Adhere to the Massachusetts Anti-Hazing Law/MHC Anti-Hazing Policy

-- All organizations should ensure that their individual members and guests observe all local, state and federal laws as well as the Standards of Social Conduct of Mount Holyoke College
+- Observe all local, state and federal laws as well as the Standards of Social Conduct of Mount Holyoke College

 - Per Federal Law, Membership in organizations must be open to all persons without regard to race, color, creed, religion, national or ethnic origin, sex, sexual preference, age, marital status, citizenship or handicap.
 (SA-302).